-where sub-leading contributions are suppressed by at least a factor of $g^2$ relative to the leading contribution.
-The initial conditions for the spectral function in the Glasma are $\rho_{\mu\nu}^{ab}(x,y)|_{\tau=0}=0$ and the initial conditions for the statistical function $F$ are specified by the small fluctuation propagator in the Glasma, see \Eq{eq:small-fluctuations-propagator}.
+In \Eq{eq:linF} sub-leading contributions are suppressed by at least a factor of $g^2$ relative to the leading contribution.

-It is important to note that at this order the evolution of the Glasma background fields decouples from that of the fluctuations.
-In other words, there is no back-reaction from the fluctuations on the background fields.
-Therefore the dynamics of the background fields unchanged at this approximation order and one recovers the classical field solutions.

-In addition, the evolution of vacuum fluctuations of the initial state is taken into account by \Eqs{eq:linRho} and \Eq{eq:linF} to linear order in the fluctuations.
+At this order the evolution of the Glasma background fields decouples from that of the fluctuations.
+The evolution of vacuum fluctuations of the initial state is taken into account by \Eq{eq:linF} to linear order in the fluctuations.
 This was an important assumption in the derivation in \Sec{sec:Weibel} and was exploited in Ref.~\cite{Dusling:2011rz,Epelbaum:2013waa} to obtain the spectrum of initial fluctuations right after the collision.
-These approximations are therefore only valid for evolution times when the fluctuations have parametrically small values.
+These approximations are therefore valid only for evolution times short enough that the fluctuations have parametrically small values.

 In general, it is difficult to find suitable approximation schemes for the 2PI effective action in gauge theories beyond the linear regime~\cite{Arrizabalaga:2002hn}.
-However it provides a formal justification of a resummed coupling expansion of the quantum field theory around the full classical statistical solution; as we will soon discuss, this scheme can be implemented numerically on a lattice to describe far-from-equilibrium dynamics.
+However, it provides a formal justification of a resummed coupling expansion of the quantum field theory around the full classical-statistical solution; as we will soon discuss, this scheme can be implemented numerically on a lattice to describe dynamics that are far from equilibrium.

-Furthermore, as we shall also discuss below, the different dynamical stages of the Glasma undergoing a non-equilibrium instability at early times can be conveniently understood analytically from power counting in the 2PI effective action beyond the linear regime~\cite{Berges:2012cj}.
+Furthermore, as we shall also later discuss, the different dynamical stages of the Glasma undergoing a non-equilibrium instability at early times can be conveniently understood analytically from power counting in the 2PI effective action beyond the linear regime~\cite{Berges:2012cj}.
 Not least, the 2PI effective action approach allows for efficient on-shell approximations employing a gradient expansion; these lead to effective kinetic equations describing non-equilibrium evolution at later times~\cite{Blaizot:2001nr}.
 We will discuss these equations and their numerical solutions in \Sec{sec:kinetictheory}.